 - Machine washable and dryable

 - Lovely, soft yarns

-A worsted weight 100% yarn made from cotton grown in the USA.
-Great for small projects like dishcloths and potholders, to home décor items.
+(Cotton grown in the USA.)
+Great for small projects like dishcloths and potholders, home décor items.

-- Available in a wide variety of shades, including neutrals, brights, and pastels.
+- Available in a wide variety of shades (neutrals, brights, and pastels)

 - Not super soft

-This yarn is mercerized 100% cotton, 2-ply #3 crochet thread.
+Perfect for your stash!
+This yarn is mercerized 100% cotton, 2-ply #3.
 The number relates to the thickness of the thread.
-You may think #3 is thin, but the larger the number, the thinner the thread with crochet thread.

-- Perfect for doilies, jewelry, amigurumi, and garments.
+- Perfect for doilies, jewelry, amigurumi, garments and others

-- Hand wash and dry flat is be time-consuming but worth it to maintain your gorgeous crocheted items.
+- Hand wash & dry flat is time-consuming but worth it to maintain your gorgeous crocheted items

 The Way Yarns Come